madfam-io/plinto/apps/api/docs/README.md

-# Plinto API Documentation
+# Janua API Documentation

-> **Comprehensive documentation for the Plinto Authentication Platform**
+> **Comprehensive documentation for the Janua Authentication Platform**

-Welcome to the Plinto API documentation.
-This documentation provides everything you need to understand, implement, and maintain the Plinto authentication platform.
+Welcome to the Janua API documentation.
+This documentation provides everything you need to understand, implement, and maintain the Janua authentication platform.

 ## 📚 Documentation Structure